-Academic ebooks are not like the ones we use with Kindles and e-readers.
-Sometimes there are limitations on their use that it is important to be aware of.
-More information is available on our ebooks guide.
+Academic eBooks are not like the ones we use with Kindles and e-readers.
+Sometimes there are limitations on their availability and use that it is important to be aware of.
+More information is available on our eBooks guide.

-The number of pages that can be saved/printed is set by the publisher and we cannot have those adjusted.
-There is, however, often flexibility on the number of 'copies' we can make available.
+The number of pages that can be saved or printed is set by the publisher and we cannot have those adjusted.
+There is often flexibility on the number of online 'copies' we can buy.
 There is not always an unlimited option available but we can usually purchase multiple licences to increase availability.
-Please alert firstname.lastname@example.org if any of your module’s key readings are contained in single-copy ebooks and we will investigate options available for improving access.
+Please alert email@example.com if any of your module’s key readings are contained in single-copy eBooks and we will investigate options available for improving access.

 Please encourage your students to follow the advice in the section marked ‘Advice for students’.

-It is strongly recommended that you check the library provisions of all key readings described in you module handbooks or reading list as soon as you get them.
+It is strongly recommended that you check the library provisions of all key readings described in you module reading lists as soon as you can.
 If any are only available through Ebsco, Ebook Central, or VLeBooks it is advisable to check the provisions described below and, if there are restrictions, access the books as soon as possible to save or print the sections you need (subject to any limits imposed) so they are accessible when you need them.